 By consistently mapping these two important components in the water cycle, SMOS is advancing our understanding of the exchange processes between Earth’s surface and atmosphere and is helping to improve weather and climate models.

-The SMOS satellite was launched on 2 November 2009 and although designed as a five-year mission, it has been extended until at least 2017 – reflecting its versatility and new synergistic opportunities.
+The SMOS satellite was launched on 2 November 2009 and although designed as a five-year mission, it is still delivering key data to advance science and data that are used in various practical applications such as weather forecasting – reflecting its versatility and new synergistic opportunities.

 SMOS is one of ESA’s Earth Explorer missions, which form the science and research element of the Living Planet Programme.
 This family of satellite missions address key scientific challenges identified by the science community and demonstrate breakthrough technology in observing techniques.

 The SMOS satellite carries a novel interferometric radiometer that operates in the L-band microwave range to capture ‘brightness temperature’ images.